Which ThinkPad is Right For You?

-The ThinkPad T460 is our favorite, general-purpose ThinkPad because it combines extremely-long battery life (17 hours) with a deep keyboard, solid performance and an optional 1080p display.
-At 3.8 to 4.2 pounds, it's not the lightest laptop around, but it's more than svelte enough to carry.
-A starting price around $700 makes it a decent value in comparison to more expensive models like the ThinkPad T470s and X1 Carbon.
+The ThinkPad T470 is our favorite, general-purpose ThinkPad because it combines extremely-long battery life (17 hours) with a deep keyboard, solid performance and an optional 1080p display.
+At 3.5 to 3.9 pounds, it's not the lightest laptop around, but it's more than svelte enough to carry.
+A starting price around $873 makes it a decent value in comparison to more expensive models like the ThinkPad T470s and X1 Carbon.

 Best ThinkPads for Battery Life

 The longest-lasting laptops in Lenovo's lineup have the company's PowerBridge technology, which lets you swap out the batteries without powering down.
-If you buy them with the 6-cell battery option, which effectively doubles the endurance, both the ThinkPad X260 and T460 (non-S) can last over 17 hours on a charge (the T470 lasted 17:25 on our test; we haven't tested the X270 yet).
+If you buy them with the 6-cell battery option, which effectively doubles the endurance, both the ThinkPad X270 and T470 (non-S) should last well over 10 hours on a charge (the T470 lasted 17:25 on our test; we haven't tested the X270 yet).
 However, these same laptops get about half the endurance with their slimmer, 3-cell batteries.
-Also note thatonfiguring these notebooks with touch screens shaves a couple of hours off.
+Also note that configuring these notebooks with touch screens will probably shave a couple of hours off.

-If you don't want a somewhat chunky extended battery, you can still get strong battery life on a couple of svelte laptops with non-removable batteries, namely the ThinkPad X1 Carbon and ThinkPad 13, both of which last over 9 hours on a charge when configured with their 1080p screens.
+If you don't want a somewhat chunky extended battery, you can still get strong battery life on a couple of svelte laptops with non-removable batteries, namely the ThinkPad X1 Carbon and ThinkPad 13, both of which last well over 9 hours on a charge when configured with their 1080p screens.
 The latest X1 Carbon endures for nearly 12 and a half hours, even though it weighs less than 2.5 pounds.
 Note that all of these times are based on how the devices fared on our Laptop Mag Battery Test, which involves continuous surfing over Wi-Fi.
 Depending on what tasks you perform, your mileage will vary.

 |Model||Battery Life (on Laptop Mag Test)|